We are interested in the interplay between transposable elements and the host genome at the level of transcriptional regulation

 Control of TE expression

 In most somatic tissues, TEs are transcriptionally repressed by a variety of mechanisms, including DNA methylation and histone modifications.
 We aim to better understand these mechanisms, and are particularly interested in cases where the epigenetic landscape is distinct to that seen in most somatic tissues, such as during preimplantation development.
 Past work from the lab in this area focused on the role of the DNA demethylating TET enzymes in mouse embryonic stem cells (de la Rica et al, 2016; Deniz et al, 2018).
-We are also developing epigenomic methods that deal with the repetitiveness of TEs.
+We also develop epigenomic methods that deal with the repetitiveness of TEs (Taylor et al, 2021).

 TEs as gene regulators